brontidev/wooter/README.md

 [![JSR Score](https://jsr.io/badges/@bronti/wooter/score)](https://jsr.io/@bronti/wooter)

 > [!WARNING]
+> This is the WIP version 3 branch of an already WIP library.
+> This code is very unstable and should not be used in production.

+> [!WARNING]
 > wooter is beta & WIP, the main features are implemented but there are some
 > bugs that may appear.
 I advise against using this for big influential projects
 > until v100.0.0\